w3c/wai-curricula/content/designer/forms-design.md

 Optional ideas to assess knowledge:

+* Short Answer Questions &mdash; Ask students when it is possible to provide suggestions for correction and when it is not.
+Assess how students identify scenarios where it is possible to provide suggestions for correction and scenarios where it is not.
-Portfolio &mdash; Students design a form.
+* Portfolio &mdash; Students design a form.
 Assess how students consider placement, structure, labels, instructions, and notifications when designing accessible forms.

 ## Teaching Resources

 Suggested resources to support your teaching:

+* [Designing for Web Accessibility](/tips/designing/) &mdash; Tips for user interface and visual design.
 * [How People with Disabilities Use the Web](/people-use-web/) &mdash; Provides stories of people with disabilities using the Web; describes types of disabilities and some of the barriers that people encounter using the Web; and introduces types of assistive technologies and adaptive strategies that some people use.
 * [Keyboard Compatibility (Web Accessibility Perspectives)](https://www.w3.org/WAI/perspective-videos/keyboard/) &mdash; Is one of the Web accessibility perspectives videos that show accessibility features and how they impact people with disabilities.
 * [Colors with Good Contrast (Web Accessibility Perspective)](/perspective-videos/contrast/) &mdash; Is one of the Web accessibility perspectives videos that show accessibility features and how they impact people with disabilities.